buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_DistributionBoardTypeDispatchingBoard.md

+# Pset_DistributionBoardTypeDispatchingBoard

 Properties for _IfcDistributionBoard_ with PredefinedType DISPATCHINGBOARD.
 <!-- end of short definition -->